|Frontcountry Camping (in developed campgrounds)|

 Before planning your backcountry trip it is advised that you read through the park trail closures and warnings page beforehand.

-For more information on backcountry camping in the park, please click here.
+For more information on backcountry camping in the Smokies, please click here.

 You can also click here to view maps and GPS waypoints for each of the campgrounds, shelters, and backcountry campsites in the Smokies.